litunt/filters-ha/FiltersApp/README.md

 ## Database

-Given project uses relational in-memory database H2.
+Given project uses relational database PostgreSQL.
 Database schema, including necessary tables and constraints is being generated automatically on application startup.
 Java library Hibernate helps with correct detection of object-entity relations.

+### Database schema

 ## Database migration
 As a database migration tool is used Flyway.
-Migrations are located under `src/resources/db/migration` package and file naming is structured as `V1__name`, where `V1` indicates the new version of the database that changes bring.
+Migrations are located under `flyway/migration` package and file naming is structured as `V1__name`, where `V1` indicates the new version of the database that changes bring.

 ## Installation guide